NotYours180/Steam-Mover/README.md

 To run, simply download both .py files into a folder and run `Steammover.py`.
 (The program is designed for Python 3.4 or newer, but may work on older versions.)

 SM should automatically detect your library paths – type a path in the respective entry to change it.
 (You don't have to be ultra-precise in the path!)
 Double-click a game to select it, and click one of the fancy buttons to do an action.
 Simplicity itself!
 A few buttons at the top let you check for updates or start Library Cleaner, for example.
-For Library Cleaner, just enter a path and hit enter. *Use Library Cleaner and find you can't play a game because you deleted an installer?
-Just go to tools > Verify cache to reïnstall them.*
+For Library Cleaner, just enter a path and hit enter.

 ### Update log

+- **1.2: Increase library-loading efficiency**
-- **1.2 Major upgrade to Library Cleaner's capacities.**
+- 1.1.1:  Major upgrade to Library Cleaner's capacities.
 - 1.1: Add Library Cleaner in basic form.
 - 1.0: Release edition.
 Most features are still implemented.

+### FAQ

+**I cleaned my library, but a game won't run.
+What do I do now?**

+Most likely you haven't installed the redistributables the game needs.
+Just click the game in SM, and do Tools -> Verify cache to reïnstall the missing installers.
+Run the game, and when your drivers or whatnot are installed, you can clean the library again.
+(If this occurs *after* you've played it, [send me an email](mailto:yunruse@gmail.com), because that's no good!)

+**When I select a game, the bars at the top go slightly red and there's a question mark after the size.
+What do?**

+Steam's estimates for sizes are quick to get but sometimes a tad imprecise, so while SM automagically figures the sizes out itself, it uses the estimate with this indication (that it may not be entirely precise or not.)
+If this lingers, it's most likely you have a game with a very large amount of files – everything will function fine.

 ##### License

 Steam Mover is © Ami Ruse 2016.
 However, it operates on a lovely license.
-TL;DR: Copy, disassemble, <span title="Yes, that's a diaresis.
-I have weird standards, but goshdarnit I stick to 'em.">reässemble</span>, do whatever you want, as long as the license stays and that you don't try to sneakily sell it for monies.
+TL;DR?
+Copy, disassemble, reässemble, do whatever you want.
 And enjoy!
 Don't forget to do that, too. :)